andrefmonteiro/andrefmonteiro/README.md

-Passionate about engaging user experiences and data structures.
+Passionate about engaging user experiences and abstractions.